bazaarvoice/emodb/.github/PULL_REQUEST_TEMPLATE.md

 ### Level

 `Low`, `Medium`, or `High`.
-Give an indication of what you think is the level of change is introduced by this PR. `High` means a massive change to a core functionality.
+Give an indication of what you think is the level of change introduced by this PR. `High` means a massive change to a core functionality.
 `Low` means a really minor change that shouldn't have any regression effect.

 ### Required Testing